LostByteSoft/Bash-Sha-256-Verification/readme.md

 * Files and use

 Check_sha256.sh
+Check_sha512.sh

-THe main software.
-Will ask for 2 files (one after another, you can only provide one) and compare the hash include in the second specified file.
+The main software.
+Will ask for 2 files (one after another, or you can only provide one) and compare the hash include in the second specified file.
+If only one file is provided (the first one) the sh will create an sha256 ou sha512 file.

+create_sha256.sh
+create_sha512.sh

+Ask for one file to hash and create *.sha256 or *.sha512 file.

 testfile.txt

 This is the test file to hash.
-I called this file : 09 F9 key

-testfile.sha256
+testfile.txt.sha256

 In this file there are the pre-calculated hash and the file name.
 You (if you create this file) must follow the corect format, or correct the file to respect the format.
-HOW: Is the hash code two (2) spaceS and the name of the file.
+HOW: Is the hash code plus two (2) spaceS and the name of the file.
+Only the first line is revelant for now.

-Exemple of the first line : 09f9....88c0  testfile.txt
+Exemple of the first line : 0ca160e99aa0e719a4926797292654f9a26bc9591beee21a8ec6f2808616acee  testfile.txt

-create_sha256.sh

-Will create a file (with the same name of the file hashed) with inside hash and the file name.

-I will drop win soft soon ...
+Only the first line is revelant for now.

+FREE Linux Bash software by LostByteSoft

 --- End of readme ---